This post is written in collaboration with Sovende Børn.

 The child keeps crying, seems inconsolable and may also have challenges eating well during crying spells, as the child's whole body is upset and uncomfortable.
-The child may be helped to calm down or fall asleep, but often only by means of continued assistance in the form of body contact, rocking movements, wrapping in a duvet or blanket, singing, music or white noise from a cooking hood, a washing machine, or other similar devices.
+The child may be helped to calm down or fall asleep, but often only by means of continued assistance in the form of body contact, rocking movements, wrapping in a duvet or blanket, singing, music or white noise (see video below) from a cooking hood, a washing machine, or other similar devices.

 There MAY indeed be underlying, undiagnosed causes of colic.
 If you have the slightest doubt, you should always contact your own doctor or health visitor and review the family's situation with them in order to get a holistic assessment of the issue at hand.